asdf-format/asdf/docs/asdf/extensions.rst

 values in an ASDF file.
 This feature is used internally so a schema can specify the required datatype of an array.

-To support custom validation keywords, set the ``validators`` member of a ``CustomType`` subclass to a dictionary where the keys are the validation keyword name and the values are validation functions.
-The validation functions are of the same form as the validation functions in the underlying ``jsonschema`` library, and are passed the following
+To support custom validation keywords, set the `~asdf.CustomType.validators` member of a `~asdf.CustomType` subclass to a dictionary where the keys are the validation keyword name and the values are validation functions.
+The validation functions are of the same form as the validation functions in the underlying ``jsonschema`` library, and are passed the following arguments:
-arguments:

   - ``validator``: A `jsonschema.Validator` instance.